Alexander-Suen/alexander-suen.github.io/_publications/2021-07-30-paper-title-number-3.md

 <!-- Huang Yuqi #, Sun Minghao #, Lenan Zhuang, and He Jin.
 Molecular Phylogenetic Analysis of the AIG Family in Vertebrates.
 Genes.
 2021 Jul 30;12(8):1190. -->

+In this paper, we studied the genetic sequences of <i>ADTRP/AIG1</i> gene family to determine their evolutionary history and relatedness.
+By comparing the DNAs sequences, constructing phylogenetic trees, and performing selection force analysis, we identified common ancestry and potential functional implications of the <i>ADTRP/AIG1</i> family.

 This paper is about the number 3.
 The number 4 is left for future work.

 [Download paper here](http://alexander-suen.github.io/files/(2021) Molecular Phylogenetic Analysis of the AIG Family.pdf)